kubernetes/kubernetes/docs/proposals/sysctl.md

 **Note**: none of the whitelisted (and in general none with the exceptions of descriptive plain text ones) sysctls use anything else than numbers, possibly separated with spaces.

-The same annotation keys are used for pods and `PodSecurityPolicy` objects.

 ### Validation

 The name of each sysctl in `PodSecurityContext.Name` is validated against a static list of